-The majority of people who buy life insurance do so to provide financial security to a beneficiary when they die.
-But oftentimes traditional life insurance won’t cover the burdensome costs involved when a chronic, critical, or even terminal illness strikes.
+Most people who buy life insurance do so to provide financial security to a beneficiary when they die.
+But oftentimes traditional life insurance doesn’t cover the burdensome costs involved when a chronic, critical, or terminal illness strikes.

-There is a solution, though—one that provides relief from the financial demands of such an illness.
-Some term life insurance policies offer an add-on called living benefits, which, in the event of a long-term, catastrophic, or terminal illness, can be accessed while the policyholder is still alive.
+There is a solution, though — one that provides relief from the financial demands of such an illness.
+Some term life insurance policies offer an add-on called living benefits.
+In the event of a long-term, catastrophic, or terminal illness, these benefits can be accessed while the policyholder is still alive.
 Here’s what you need to know about living benefits and how they might help.

 According to the American Cancer Society, there will be an estimated 1.7 million new cancer cases diagnosed and more than half a million cancer deaths in the U.S. this year.

-The American Heart Association reports that cardiovascular disease is the leading global cause of death, accounting for more than 17.3 million deaths per year, and that number is expected to exceed 23.6 million by 2030.
+The American Heart Association reports that cardiovascular disease is the leading cause of death globally, accounting for more than 17.3 million deaths per year.
+By 2030, that number is expected to exceed 23.6 million.

-Furthermore, the U.S. Department of Health and Human Services says the average cost for long-term care in the United States exceeds $6,000 per month for a semi-private room in a nursing home and $3,000 per month for care in an assisted living facility.
+Furthermore, the U.S. Department of Health and Human Services says the average cost for long-term care in the U.S. exceeds $6,000 per month for a semi-private room in a nursing home and $3,000 per month for care in an assisted living facility.

-Many people are simply not prepared for a chronic, critical, or terminal illness.
-They think that just because they have a health insurance or disability plan, they will be sufficiently covered in the case of a sudden or serious health problem such as a heart attack, stroke, or cancer diagnosis.
-The fact is, that’s probably not true.
+Many people simply are not prepared for a chronic, critical, or terminal illness.
+They think that just because they have a health insurance or disability plan, they’ll be sufficiently covered in case of a sudden or serious health problem, such as a heart attack, stroke, or cancer diagnosis.
+The fact is that’s probably not true.